colored-dye/colinux-64bit/doc/devel.md

 https://blog.csdn.net/xiayuxuan91/article/details/47399551

-To enable kernel debugging: append "/debug /debugport=com1 /baudrate=115200" to C:\boot.ini.
-Then go to VirtualBox settings, and add a serial port with port mode "Host Pipe".
-Then create a second VM and connect through a serial port via the host pipe.
+To enable kernel debugging through serial port: append "/debug /debugport=com1 /baudrate=115200" to `C:\boot.ini` of the Windows XP test machine.
+Next, go to VirtualBox settings, and add a serial port with port mode "Host Pipe".
+Then create a second VM as the debugger and connect through a serial port via the host pipe.

 Debugger VM and debuggee VM setting on a Linux host: (Credit to: https://www.matteomalvica.com/blog/2018/11/16/windows-xp-kernel-debugging-on-vmware-fusion/)